-We’ve become so massively adept at being multi-taskers (we ALL have that written somewhere on our resumes) that it’s now transcending into our fitness lifestyles.
+We’ve become so massively adept at being multi-taskers (we ALL have that written somewhere on our resumes) that it’s now transcending into our fitness lifestyles which we can now easily boost with the help form natural supplements that work as a Testosterone Booster.
 We can now say that we danced our heart rates up while strengthening our left side oblique muscles while doing knee raises and squats with weights while hurdling around orange cones while racing up a flight of stairs to hop on a spin bike for five miles while hula-hooping while meditating while in downward-dog.
 All in an hour.
 (Alright, that’s a little extreme, especially since yesterday I blogged about adding more fitness into your morning routine, but I didn’t mean this!)

 But in all seriousness, there is now this new class hitting the fitness trendsetting world called intenSati.
 The name itself is a multi-faceted concoction meaning all things in one and done.
 (Not really but does anyone else have a better idea?)